 This ‘seasonal schedule’ is meant to help you keep track of nature’s events throughout an average Newfoundland year.
 Please keep in mind it’s only an approximation of reality, because the times, they are a-changin’.

-Start of Spring: between 13 and 14.5 hours of light a day.
+Between 13 and 14.5 hours of light a day.
 The possibility of early icebergs combined with late sea ice offers a chance to hike through a truly unique landscape.
 On the trail, snow and ice are steadily melting, making hiking a soggy affair.
 Rivers and ponds are almost free of ice.
 River otters turn away from their diurnal schedule and return to their nocturnal habits.
 In late April, ospreys return to their nest and start off the new season.

-Spring: between 14.5 and 15.5 hours of light a day.
+Between 14.5 and 15.5 hours of light a day.
 Icebergs are floating by, some will get grounded and melt in shallow waters.
 Rivers, ponds and trails are now free of ice and snow.
 Gulls and some puffins are nesting, moose are calving in the forest, don’t get too close.
 Bald eagles have their eaglets.
 If temperatures are high enough, late May will have black flies.
 There is an increase of foggy weather.

-Summer: between 16 and 15 hours of light a day.
+Between 16 and 15 hours of light a day.
 Late capelin will still spawn.
 Icebergs are gone from the east coast.
 Warm weather abounds with fog patches during the early hours.
 Lots of tourists cover the scenic highlights.
 Whales are easily seen from shore or up close from a boat.
 Plenty of puffins and other pelagic birds can be spotted on the water.
 Trails are in good condition but get soggy on wet days.
 Lupins and hawkweed spring up by the side of the road.
 Berry picking starts, keep an eye out for the elusive bakeapple.

-Start of fall: between 13.5 and 11.5 hours of light a day.
+Between 13.5 and 11.5 hours of light a day.
 Moose encounters become more frequent.
 There are very few whales left.
 Fish will start climbing the fish ladders and waterfalls.
 Early fall colours appear, bright reds on the west coast and the interior of the island, bright yellows on the east coast.
 Mushrooms spring up in the forest and berry picking continues.
 The tourist season is almost over as the last of the huge cruise ships visit St. John’s.
 Toads are on their fall migration, trying to find a good spot to hibernate until spring.
 Ospreys fly South for the winter.

-Fall: between 11.5 and 10 hours of light a day.
+Between 11.5 and 10 hours of light a day.
 Moose hunting season starts, be sure to wear bright colours in the forest.
 The trails remain in good condition except on wet days, when they possibly get ‘impassable’ due to heavy rain and high water.
 The first fall storms bring large quantities of precipitation.
 Fish are still climbing the fish ladders and waterfalls.
 The fall foliage is peaking or even past peaking.

-Start of winter: between 10 and 8.5 hours of light a day.
+Between 10 and 8.5 hours of light a day.
 The last of the fish are climbing the fish ladders and waterfalls.
 River otters start showing themselves more during the daytime.
 Fall foliage is largely gone.
 First snow falls and quickly melts.
 Temperatures are low but generally remain just above freezing.
 In some years, snowy owls are seen on the barrens.

-Winter: about 8.5 hours of light a day.
+About 8.5 hours of light a day.
 Snow falls in brief spells and quickly deepens on the trail, before melting again on mild and sunny days.
 Cold weather starts freezing rivers, ponds and waterfalls.
 Long nights are very dark and crystal clear when clouds are absent.

-Newfoundland’s seasons are described in detail in the East Coast Trail Guide, a digital trail guide and photo book available on iBooks.
-Along with these descriptions, there are countless photos that show what Newfoundland is like all through the year:
+Newfoundland’s seasons are described in detail in the East Coast Trail Guide, a digital trail guide and photo book available on Apple Books.
+Along with these descriptions, the guide is filled with photos that show what Newfoundland is like throughout the year.